Ellison Street Project

 • Providing better connectivity and lighting

-Who will be tenants of the buildings?
+Who occupies the buildings?

 How was the developer selected?